ifarah/salurbal_heat/README.md

 The workflow is as follows:
 1. Create a vector from the temperature raster (in 9km x 9km cells).
 2. Import the vector and the AD boundaries into Google Earth Engine (GEE).
-3. Process WorldPop data in GEE, estimating the number of people by the 9km x 9km.
+3. Process WorldPop and GUF data in GEE, estimating the number of people and built environment by the 9km x 9km.
-4. Export the 9km x 9km pixels with population data into R.
+4. Export the 9km x 9km pixels with population and built environment data into R.
 5. Carry out the population weight: Since both the temperature, population, and Global Urban Footprint data are at the same resolution, we can carry out the estimation.
+Raster extraction using the *velox* library was significantly faster for processing the data.

 ### Access to raw data:
 - [ERA5 hourly data on single levels](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=overview)